Theory and History of Ontology (www.ontology.co)by Raul Corazzon | e-mail: rc@ontology.co

 71. Krell, David Farrell.
 1975.
 "On the Manifold Meaning of Alétheia: Brentano, Aristotle, Heidegger."
 Research in Phenomenology no. 5:77-94.

 72. Kusch, Martin.
 1988.
-"Husserl and Heidegger on Meaning."
+"Husserl and Heidegger on meaning."
 Synthese no. 77:99-127.

 73. Lafont, Cristina.
 2000.
-Heidegger, Language, and World-Disclosure.
+Heidegger, language, and World-Disclosure.
 Cambridge: Cambridge University Press.

 Revised and updated edition translated from German by Graham Harman.